Run an in-depth backlink audit

 It's up to you how "strict" your backlinks cleaning-up will be, but removing lots of backlinks at once may cause a ranking drop, so, not to overdo with link removal, you need to smell-test the suspicious links manually and get rid of your links in the most "glaring" cases only.

 How-to: Examine the risky linking domains.
-Still in Backlink Profile -> Linking Domains, switch to the Linking domains quality tab, and go through the available columns to double-check all the suspicious links you've found.
-Select the domains and click to check if the domain is relevant to your topic, if it's indexed in search engines, if the anchor text seems natural, and if the website itself is trustworthy.
+Still in Backlink Profile -> Linking Domains, in the Linking domains tab, go through the available columns to double-check all the suspicious links you've found.
+Select the domains and click to check if the domain is relevant to your topic, and if the website itself is trustworthy.

-Now, you can see how many visitors each of your backlinks has brought in the last 30 days in the Visits to Your Site column.
+Now, you can see how many visitors each of your backlinks has brought in the last 30 days in the Referral sessions (GA) column.

 3. Use tags.
 You may want to tag some of your backlinks at this stage, so that you can quickly sort out all the links that require further action (e.g. if you plan to contact the webmaster to ask for link removal).
 To tag a backlink, right-click it and choose Add tags to selected record.